 And most of all, I like to tell stories.

 About the books

-I have written five books so far – one about the brain, one about X chromosomes, one about pregnancy, one about teenagers and now one about middle age.
-(The pregnancy one has different titles in the UK and US.)
+I have written six books so far – one about the brain, one about X chromosomes, one about pregnancy, one about teenagers, one about middle age, and now one about female curves.

 To find out more about any of the books – synopsis, reviews, purchasing details and translations available - just click on its cover picture.